IBSim/VirtualLab/docs/source/examples/Mesh_Voxelisation.rst

         VirtualLab -f RunFiles/RunTutorials.py

 The main change to note in the *Runfile* is the call to ``VirtualLab.Voxelise()``.
 This is the function that initiates the voxelisation using the parameters defined in *Parameters_Master*``* and *Parameters_Var*.
-Additionally, within the Environment section, RunVox is explicitly set to run with :code:`True` in ``VirtualLab.Parameters``.
+Additionally, within the Environment section, RunVoxelise is explicitly set to run with :code:`True` in ``VirtualLab.Parameters``.
 This isn't technically necessary because the inclusion of ``VirtualLab.Voxelise()`` in the methods section means it is :code:`True` by default, but explicitly stating this is good practice.

 Looking at the file ``Input/Tensile/Tutorials/TrainingParameters_Cad2Vox.py`` you will notice that the ``Namespaces`` ``Mesh``  and ``Sim`` are setup the same as in the previous tutorial.
 That is, they generate the CAD geometry and mesh using ``Scripts/Experiments/Tensile/Mesh/DogBone.py`` and then run two simulations, first force controlled then displacement controlled.
 Also, since ``DA`` is not defined in *Parameters_Master*, no data analysis will take place.